 Graceful and elegant, water lilies (Nymphaea spp.) are a wonderful addition to any water garden.
 But if your water lily is not hardy for your climate, you may be wondering how to winterize water lily plants.
-And even if your water lilies are hardy, you might be wondering what you should do for them to help them make it through winter.
+Even if your water lilies are hardy, you might be wondering what you should do for them to help them make it through winter.
 Winter care for water lily plants does take a little bit of planning, but is easy to do once you know how.
 Keep reading to learn more about how to over winter water lilies.

 How to Winterize Water Lily Plants